D A N G . . . . L A B

 Organoid models of mTORopathies

 Pathogenic genetic variants in the mechanistic target of rapamycin (mTOR) pathway can cause mTOR hyperactivity, resulting in brain malformations and epilepsy.
 STRADA is an upstream regulator of the mTOR pathway, and loss of STRADA causes mTOR hyperactivation, and PMSE (polyhydramnios, megalencephaly, and symptomatic epilepsy) syndrome.
-We use human stem cell models, two- and three-dimensional neuronal cultures, multiple-electrode array recordings, and calcium imaging to determine how pathogenic variants in STRADA that result in mTOR pathway hyperactivation alter early cortical development and cause epilepsy.
+We use human stem cell models, two- and three-dimensional neuronal cultures, multiple-electrode array recordings, and calcium imaging to determine how pathogenic variants in STRADA that result in mTOR pathway hyperactivation alter cell fate decision in early cortical development and interneuron development and cause brain malformations and epilepsy.

 Picture